How to use TOAD for Hadoop

 In the left navigation pane, below Tables, you should now see a users table.

-No records found message because no records were queried.
+You may ignore the No records found message because no records were queried.

 The structure of the table is displayed: